Innoble/playground-n4hrs6fb/statement.md

 ```C#
 visitedHash.Add(index);
 ```
 For more detail look at the full code at the top.
-This change will triple your performance in some cases.
+This change will be a large boost to your performance (tripling it in some cases).

 ## BFS without queue